 We have launched websites that simultaneously stream radio station content for each of our radio stations, and we derive revenue from the sale of advertisements on those websites.
 We generally encourage our web advertisers to run simultaneous radio campaigns and use mentions in our radio airtime to promote our websites.
 By providing streaming, we have been able to broaden our listener reach, particularly to "office hour" listeners.
 We believe streaming has had a positive impact on our radio stations' reach to listeners.
 In addition, our station websites link to our other online properties operated by Interactive One acting as traffic sources for these online brands.
 In April 2017, the Company acquired certain assets constituting the websites and brands Bossip, HipHopWired and MadameNoire from Moguldom Media Group, LLC.
 The brands, along with Cassius, a more recently developed brand, have been integrated into our digital operations as part of Interactive One, which includes the largest social networking site by members primarily targeted at African-Americans.
 Interactive One derives revenue from advertising services on non-radio station branded websites, and studio services where Interactive One provides services to other publishers.
 Advertising services include the sale of banner and sponsorship advertisements.
 Advertising revenue is recognized either as impressions (the number of times advertisements appear in viewed pages) are delivered, when "click through" purchases are made, or ratably over the contract period, where applicable.
-In addition, Interactive One derives revenue from its studio operations, revenue is recognized primarily through fixed contractual monthly fees and/or as a share of the third party's reported revenue.
+In addition, Interactive One derives revenue from its studio operations which provide third-party clients with digital platforms and expertise.
+In the case of the studio operations, revenue is recognized primarily through fixed contractual monthly fees and/or as a share of the third party's reported revenue.